jonnonz1/nz-statute-book/acts/public/1988/disputes-tribunal-act-1988.md

   (b) engage in any other employment or calling—
 (6) Notwithstanding anything in subsection (3), every Referee shall, unless that Referee sooner vacates office under subsection (4), continue in office until—
-  (a) that Referee's successor comes into office; or (b) the chief executive of the responsible department notifies that Referee that no successor to that Referee is to be appointed.
+  (a) that Referee's successor comes into office; or (b) the chief executive notifies that Referee that no successor to that Referee is to be appointed.
+(7) A Referee who continues in office for any period under subsection (6), unless he or she was removed from office, may act as a Referee during that period for the purpose of—
+  (a) completing any proceedings partly or wholly heard by the Referee before the expiry of his or her term of office:
+  (b) hearing any other proceedings.
+(8) A Referee who has resigned, or whose successor is appointed or who will not be replaced (unless he or she was removed from office), may continue in office for the purpose of completing any proceedings that are partly or wholly heard.

 ### 8 Selection of candidates for appointment or reappointment as Referees
-(1) Where it is proposed to make an appointment or reappointment under section 7, the chief executive of the responsible department shall—
-  (a) by notice publicised in the area served or to be served by the Tribunal in respect of which the appointment or reappointment is proposed to be made, invite members of the public to submit to the chief executive of the responsible department the names of any persons whom they consider would be suitable for appointment as Referees; and
+(1) Where it is proposed to make an appointment or reappointment under section 7, the chief executive shall— (a) by notice publicised in the area served or to be served by the Tribunal in respect of which the appointment or reappointment is proposed to be made, invite members of the public to submit to the chief executive the names of any persons whom they consider would be suitable for appointment as Referees; and
   (b) appoint an assessment panel for the purpose of assessing the candidates for appointment or reappointment as Referees.
-(2) Every assessment panel appointed under subsection (1)﻿(b) shall consist of— (a) a Registrar; and
-  (b) a Referee; and
-  (c) not more than 2 other persons, who shall be appointed to the panel by the chief executive of the responsible department by reason of their expertise, training, and experience.
+(2) Every assessment panel appointed under subsection (1)﻿(b) shall consist of— (a) the Disputes Tribunal Registrar or a Registrar of the District Court; and (b) the Principal Disputes Referee or a Referee nominated by him or her; and (c) not more than 2 other persons, who shall be appointed to the panel by the chief executive by reason of their expertise, training, and experience.
 (3) Every assessment panel appointed under subsection (1)﻿(b) shall, in accordance with the criteria and procedures prescribed in rules made under this Act, assess the candidates for the appointment or reappointment in respect of which that panel was appointed, and shall—
   (a) advise the Minister of the name of the person that it recommends for appointment or reappointment as a Referee; or (b) advise the Minister that it makes no recommendation for appointment or reappointment in that particular case.